GoogleCloudPlatform/firebase-extensions/firestore-palm-gen-text/README.md

-**Details**: This extension allows you to perform language tasks using the PaLM API, a custom prompt, and Firestore.
+**Details**: This extension allows you to perform language tasks using the PaLM or Gemini API, a custom prompt, and Firestore.

 On installation, you will be asked to provide the following information:

-- **PaLM API Provider** This extension makes use of the PaLM large language model.
-There is a choice of provider for this API.
-See the section below for more details.
+- **Generative AI Provider** This extension makes use of either the Vertex AI PaLM API, the Generative Language for Developers PaLM API, or the API for the new Gemini large language models.
+To make use of the Gemini option you provide a valid API key during installation of the extension.
+- **Language model**: Which language model do you want to use?
+Please ensure you pick a model supported by your selected provider.
 - **Prompt:** This is the text that you want the PaLM API to generate a response for.
 It can be free-form text or it can use handlebars variables to substitute values from the Firestore document.
 - **Firestore collection path:** This is the path to the Firestore collection that contains the documents that you want to perform the language task on.
 - **Response field:** This is the name of the field in the Firestore document where you want the extension to store the response from the PaLM API.